The meaning of WIP in art, in particular, refers to displaying the different stages that led to the final artwork.

 There are many ways to reveal your WIP in art: you can post photo captures (of traditional media), screenshots (of digital art), or timelapse videos of your creative process.

-Below you see an example of the work process that I used to create the photo manipulation ‘Teatime‘ of my Surreal Stories Collection.
+Below you see an example of the work process that I used to create the photo manipulation ‘Teatime‘ from my Surreal Stories Collection.
 It starts from the very beginnings with just the background layer and displays all the steps one-by-one that led to the final result.

 I really appreciate your encouragement to share works in progress.
 It’s a great reminder that the creative process is just as important as the finished product, and sharing it can foster a more supportive and engaging community.